bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 * `terminable`, an `AtomicBool` that indicates if the `Instance` may stop executing.
   - `terminable` is in some ways a subset of the information expressed by `Domain`.
-Even so, it is necessary for a correct implementation when signal handlers are involved, because it is extremely inadvisable to take locks in a signal handler.
+It is true if and only if the instance is not obligated to a specific exit mechanism yet, which could be determined by examing the active `Domain` at points we check `terminable` instead.
+Even though this is duplicative, it is necessary for a correct implementation when POSIX signal handlers are involved, because it is extremely inadvisable to take locks in a signal handler.
 While a `Mutex` is can be dangerous, we can share an `AtomicBool` in signal-safety-constrained code with impunity!
 See the section `Timeout while handling a guest fault` for more details on working under this constraint.

 The astute observer may notice that `Lucet` contains both an instance `Domain` and an instance `State`.
 These discuss different aspects of the instance's
 lifecycle: `Domain` describes what the instance is doing right now, where `State` describes the state of the instance as visible outside `lucet_runtime`.
 This is fundamentally the reason why `State` does not and cannot describe a "making a hostcall" variant - this is not something `lucet_runtime` wants to expose, and at the moment we don't intend to make any commitments about being able to query instance-internal state like this.
-Additionally, this is why `Domain` only expresses that an instance has _stopped_ running, not if it successfully or unsuccessfully exited.
+Additionally, this is why `Domain::Terminated` only expresses that an instance has _stopped_ running, not if it successfully or unsuccessfully exited.
+From `Domain`'s perspective, the instance has stopped running, and that's all there is to it.
+For more information, the `Instance`'s `State` will describe how the instance stopped, and if that's by a return or a fault.
 TODO: there's even an argument that `Terminated` vs `Cancelled` is a stronger distinction than `Domain` needs to make!

 ### Termination Mechanisms